Medical Malpractice Statute of Limitations in New Jersey

 There are a few cases when the New Jersey statute of limitations will be extended and the firm two-year deadline will not apply.

 As stated above, injuries caused by malpractice are not always immediately obvious.
 In cases like these, the clock on the two-year limit starts ticking from the date that the injury was discovered, not the date that the malpractice occurred.

 You can find the relevant New Jersey statute of limitations and exceptions at NJSA 2A:14.2.

 What about Injuries to Children?
 How Long Do You Have to Sue a Doctor?

 There are two exceptions for New Jersey’s medical malpractice statute of limitations:

 - Medical malpractice cases involving children.
 If a medical malpractice case involves a child, then the two-year countdown begins on the date of the child’s 18th birthday, unless the child was injured at birth.

 - Medical malpractice cases involving birth injuries.
 If a child suffers a birth injury, then the statute of limitations is extended to the child’s 13th birthday.

-At the office of OPLN Law, our experienced New Jersey medical malpractice lawyers understand the medical malpractice statute of limitations and medical malpractice law.
+At the office of O’Connor, Parsons, Lane & Noble, our experienced New Jersey medical malpractice lawyers understand the medical malpractice statute of limitations and medical malpractice law.
 We know what it takes to win a case, and will advocate for you.
-We offer free consultations - call us today to learn how we can help.
+We offer free consultations - contact us today to learn how we can help.